celo-org/celo-monorepo/packages/mobile/README.md

 Where `YOUR_BUILD_VARIANT` can be any of the app's build variants, such as debug or release.

+## Other

-## Configuring the SMS Retriever
+### Configuring the SMS Retriever

-On android, the wallet app uses the SMS Retriever API to automatically input codes during phone number verification.
+On Android, the wallet app uses the SMS Retriever API to automatically input codes during phone number verification.
+When creating a new app build type this needs to be properly configured.

 The service that route SMS messages to the app needs to be configured to [append this app signature to the message][sms retriever].
 The hash depends on both the bundle id and the signing certificate.
 Since we use Google Play signing, we need to download the certificate.

 1. Go to the play console for the relevant app, Release management > App signing, and download the App signing certificate.
 2. Use this script to generate the hash code: https://github.com/michalbrz/sms-retriever-hash-generator

-## Generating GraphQL Types
+### Generating GraphQL Types

 We're using [GraphQL Code Generator][graphql code generator] to properly type GraphQL queries.
 If you make a change to a query, run `yarn build:gen-graphql-types` to update the typings in the `typings` directory.

-## How we handle Geth crashes in wallet app on Android
+### How we handle Geth crashes in wallet app on Android

 Our Celo app has three types of codes.

 1. Javascript code - generated from Typescript, this runs in Javascript interpreter.
-2. Java bytecode - This runs on Dalvik/Art Virtual Machine.
+2. Java bytecode - this runs on Dalvik/Art Virtual Machine.
-3. Native code - Geth code is written in Golang which compiles to native code - this runs directly on the CPU, no virtual machines involved.
+3. Native code - Geth code is written in Golang which compiles to native code, this runs directly on the CPU, no virtual machines involved.

 One should note that, on iOS, there is no byte code and therefore, there are only two layers, one is the Javascript code, and the other is the Native code.
 Till now, we have been blind towards native crashes except Google Playstore logs.